jprix/mms2FlexChat/README.md

 You only need to upload this function and configure your context params and npm pacakges.

-2) plugin-sms-media-v0.1.js
+2) Flex plugin:
 text/javascript:  this plugin gets deployed to Flex.
 It will add the react code reqiured to render a media message inside the Flex chat bubble.
+See here for deploying a Flex plugin- https://www.twilio.com/docs/flex/deploying-plugins

 Demo: